- School Choice

 Test scores can only tell us so much about a child’s schooling experience.
 But if we look at test scores only, the vast majority of random assignment studies—the gold-standard method in social science—find school choice programs help improve students’ academic performance, especially over time.
 There are a couple studies at the state level that show negative effects in the first year or two as students acclimate to new school cultures and curricula, but all show those students effectively turn around in three to four years.
 To learn more, click the button below.

 There’s a common misconception that if students leave a public school using voucher funds, those who choose to stay will have less money and fall behind academically.
-Another FAQ addresses the money question, but now, let’s look at student performance.
-The research shows public school students perform no worse, and sometimes better, because the voucher program encourages public schools to improve to meet students’ needs.
+School choice programs affect public schools’ funding and resources in the same way they’re affected when a student leaves because their family moved to a new district—except with school choice programs, public schools get to keep almost all of the federal and local tax dollars and usually a portion of the state funds allocated for each child.
+Yes, public schools get to keep a significant portion of money for a student they no longer have the responsibility of educating.
+When you look at student performance, the research shows public school students perform no worse, and sometimes better, because the voucher program encourages public schools to improve to meet students’ needs.
 To learn more, click the button below.

 School choice is designed to help all children, regardless of their income or neighborhood.
 The ZIP Code-based public education system has kept low-income kids out of quality schools, and studies have shown it also has contributed to—nay, exacerbated—socioeconomic segregation in public schools for decades.
 Every study of school voucher programs, on the other hand, shows they help students go from more segregated schools to more integrated schools.
 To learn more about what the research says, click the button below.